Parton distributions need representative sampling: Sampling tests and hopscotch scans

-It is obvious from Fig.~\ref{fig:ellipses_1} that the NNPDF-like solutions span substantially larger regions than the nominal 68\% NNPDF4.0 uncertainties.
-While their $\chi^2$ is computed for the same selection of experiments as in the NNPDF4.0 fit, the individual resulting PDFs have been examined and would be acceptable, according to the CT18 procedure, as giving the same or better $\chi^2$ as the nominal fit.
+It is obvious from Fig.~\ref{fig:ellipses_1} that the ellipses containing the PDFs that have $\Delta \chi^2 \leq 0$ are larger than the nominal 68\% C.L.
+NNPDF4.0 uncertainties.
+These PDFs have been examined for possible non-smooth features and other pathologies.
+We did not observe obvious flaws and found them to be acceptable, according to the CT18 procedure \cite{Hou:2019efy}, in light that they achieve the same or better $\chi^2$ as the nominal fit, are smooth, and fall within the nominal NNPDF4.0 errors nearly everywhere.

-The position and size of the alternative regions associated with the given $\Delta \chi^2$ depends on the definition of the $\chi^2$, which in turn reflects the adopted model for the experimental correlated systematic errors.
-In the next subsection, Fig.~\ref{fig:hopscotch_HZ_t0} illustrates the alternative replica clouds obtained with the experimental $\chi^2$ adopted in the tables of the NNPDF4.0 publication, and with the $t_0$ definition of $\chi^2$ that is minimized when training the NNPDF4.0 replicas.
-The alternative regions clearly depend on the definition of $\chi^2$, which in turn reflects ambiguities in the implementation of systematic uncertainties provided by experiments.
-These are just two out of several $\chi^2$ definitions that are in use by the PDF fitting groups \cite{Ball:2012wy}.
-Dependence on the $\chi^2$ definition must be systematically explored as a part of a more complete exercise, which is beyond the scope of this study.
+The two definitions of the $\chi^2$ reflect implementation of the experimental correlated systematic errors.
+We pointed out that other definitions exist, reflecting incomplete knowledge of systematic uncertainties provided to the global fits \cite[][Sec.
+5, and references therein]{Amoroso:2022eow}.
+Dependence on the $\chi^2$ definition must be scrutinized as a part of a more complete exercise.
 Even within this limited scope, it is clear that there can be many acceptable solutions with $\Delta \chi^2 \leq 0$ outside the nominal NNPDF4.0 uncertainty.
+Section~\ref{sec:HopscotchGood} offers a plausible interpretation of such alternative solutions.
 Our analysis establishes the lower estimates on the corresponding regions in the cross section planes, noting that the regions are comparable in size to the CT18(Z) ones obtained with the two-tier tolerance and can be shifted further from CT18 than the nominal NNPDF4.0 predictions.